 Second, we still have to understand better how inflation expectations influence actual inflation.
-In recent years, we have made considerable progress-including at the Banque de France-in measuring the expectations of firms and households, which are the ones that matter for price-setting and spending decisions.ii But there is still relatively little empirical work on how their inflation expectations map into their actual pricing and spending decisions.iii What the extent of pass-through from inflation expectations to inflation is, or whether past inflation plays a role beyond inflation expectations remain open questions.^{iv}
+In recent years, we have made considerable progress-including at the Banque de France-in measuring the expectations of firms and households, which are the ones that matter for price-setting and spending decisions.
+But there is still relatively little empirical work on how their inflation expectations map into their actual pricing and spending decisions.
+What the extent of pass-through from inflation expectations to inflation is or whether past inflation plays a role beyond inflation expectations remain open questions.

 Third, what about forward guidance?
 It was a decisive input of science, thanks to Eggertsson and Woodford (2003).
-But at present, in a very uncertain situation, we all tend to move away from it, and even to distrust it because it would tie our hands.
+But at present, in a very uncertain situation, we all tend to move away from it and even to distrust it because it would tie our hands.
 Does it mean that we also abandon predictability?
 I will here come to my second part, and focus the art/science nexus on the reactivity/predictability trade-off, if you allow me to assimilate the former to intuition and art, and the latter to rationality and science.

 II.
-Four possible lights for a new predictability
+Four Possible Lights for a New Predictability

 Should art now play a bigger role?
-At a minimum we should acknowledge the need for modesty, agility and nimbleness.
+At a minimum we should acknowledge the need for modesty, agility, and nimbleness.
 But this is not an argument for returning to the secrecy and unpredictability that characterized central banking until the 1990s.
-There is no room for what Brunner (1981) ironically described forty years ago as "thriving on a pervasive impression that Central Banking is an esoteric art, [whose] esoteric nature is revealed by an inherent impossibility to articulate its insights in explicit and intelligible words and sentences."
-Instead, we should aim to build a "new predictability", a different one suited for uncertain times.
+There is no room for what Brunner (1981) ironically described 40 years ago as "thriving on a pervasive impression that Central Banking is an esoteric art, [whose] esoteric nature is revealed by an inherent impossibility to articulate its insights in explicit and intelligible words and sentences."
+Instead, we should aim to build a "new predictability," a different one suited for uncertain times.
 Let me propose, with humility, four possible lights in approaching it.

-II.A.
-Forward guidance on the path is today less important than commitment on our end objective
+II.i.
+Forward Guidance on the Path is Today Less Important than Commitment on our End Objective

-First, in the current normalization phase, there is much less need and space for detailed forward guidance: we are no longer at the effective lower bound and are coming back to our more normal reaction function-all the more so in the current uncertain environment.
-Accordingly, in our ECB July statement President Christine Lagarde emphasized optionality dependent on economic data, and taking decisions on a meeting-by-meeting basis.
-More importantly still, we strongly reiterated our commitment to our end objective of bringing inflation back to 2% in the medium-term, i.e. 2024 in our present forecasts.
+First, in the current normalization phase, there is much less need and space for detailed forward guidance: We are no longer at the effective lower bound and are coming back to our more normal reaction function-all the more so in the current uncertain environment.
+Accordingly, in our European Central Bank (ECB) July statement, President Christine Lagarde emphasized optionality dependent on economic data and taking decisions on a meeting-by-meeting basis.
+More importantly still, we strongly reiterated our commitment to our end objective of bringing inflation back to 2 percent in the medium term, i.e. 2024 in our present forecasts.
 The more open we are about the path, the more committed we must be about the destination of the journey.

-Don't get me wrong: market expectations of future policy rates remain a key driver of long-term interest rates, which are what matters most for investment and spending decisions.
-But forward-guidance-at least in the form of a commitment to an unconditional and/or prolonged path for the policy rate-is today an unadvisable way of steering market expectations.
+Don't get me wrong: Market expectations of future policy rates remain a key driver of long-term interest rates, which are what matters most for investment and spending decisions.
+But forward guidance-at least in the form of a commitment to an unconditional and/or prolonged path for the policy rate-is today an unadvisable way of steering market expectations.
 If you go to the hospital, it is certainly unpleasant not knowing how long you will stay there.
-But you certainly do not want a doctor who decides to keep you 7 days regardless of how your health evolves.
+But you certainly do not want a doctor who decides to keep you seven days regardless of how your health evolves.
 Without question, you would rather have a firm commitment that he will cure you of your ailment!

-II.B.
-Being gradual is less important than being orderly
+II.ii.
+Being Gradual is Less Important than Being Orderly